Foti Kllogjeri

 Fabriano In Acquarello, Fabriano, Italy, 2017

-Mediterraneo International Watercolor Exhibition, Rome, Italy, 2017
+Mediterraneo International Watercolor, Rome, Italy, 2017

 2017: Watercolor Biennale, Slovakia, 2017